jawj/mostly-ormless/README.md

 In short, I want [cake](https://www.theguardian.com/books/2018/jul/05/word-of-the-week-cake).
 So I set out to see if I could rustle some up.
 As it turns out, this was about a week-long project in [three acts](https://en.wikipedia.org/wiki/Three-act_structure):

-* _[Act 1](#act1): In which we translate a Postgres schema into TypeScript types._ Spoiler: a project called [schemats](https://github.com/SweetIQ/schemats) will be forked and wrangled here.
+* _[Act 1](#act1): In which we translate a Postgres schema into TypeScript types._ Spoiler: we'll use a project called [schemats](https://github.com/SweetIQ/schemats) here.
-* _[Act 2](#act2): In which we expand that type information and use it to improve the ergonomics of writing raw SQL._ Spoiler: ES2015 [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) will play a starring role.
+* _[Act 2](#act2): In which we significantly expand that type information and use it to improve the ergonomics of writing raw SQL._ Spoiler: ES2015 [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) will play a starring role.
 * _[Act 3](#act3): In which we create a set of simple shortcut functions on top, which looks a little bit like an ORM but really isn't._ Spoiler: Typescript [function signature overloads](https://www.typescriptlang.org/docs/handbook/functions.html) on concrete string values will be these functions' secret sauce.